HuskyDevClub/CryptographyProgramming/README.md

 ### Elliptic curves:

-#### Services the app must offer for part 2:

-**Generate an elliptic key pair from a given passphrase and write the public key to a file (and also encrypt the private key from that pair under the given password and write it to a different file as well):**

-`-eck -p testpw -o public.key -o2 private.key` -- generate an elliptic key pair from the given passphrase "testpw" and write the public key to "public.key" file and ***encrypted*** private key to "private.key" file.

-**Encrypt a data file under a given elliptic public key file and write the ciphertext to a file:**

-`-ece -f test.txt -keyp public.key -o test.txt.enc` -- the program will encrypt the "test.txt" file using previously generated "public.key" file, and then save to "test.txt.enc" file.

-**Encrypt text input by the user directly to the app instead of having to read it from a file (but write the ciphertext to a file).**

-`-ece -keyp public.key -o test.txt.enc` -- you will be asked to input a string which will be encrypted using previously generated "public.key" file, and then save to "test.txt.enc" file.

-**Decrypt a given elliptic-encrypted file from a given password and write the decrypted data to a file.**

-`-ecd -f test.txt.enc -p testpw -o test.txt` -- the program will decrypt "test.txt.enc" file with the passphrase "testpw", and then save to "test.txt"

-**Sign a given file from a given password and write the signature to a file:**

-`-ecs -f test.txt -p testpw -o test_signature.key` -- the program will sign the "test.txt" file with the passphrase "testpw", and write the signature to "test_signature.key" file.

-**Sign text input by the user directly to the app instead of having to read it from a file (but write the signature to a file):**

-`-ecs -p testpw -o test_signature.key` -- you will be asked to input a string which will be signed using passphrase "testpw", and write the signature to "test_signature.key" file.

-**Verifying a signature (h, z) for a byte array m under the (Schnorr/ DHIES) public key V:**

-`-ecv -f test.txt -o test_signature.key -keyp public.key` -- Verify "test.txt" file and its signature file "test_signature.key" under "public.key" file.

 #### Generate an elliptic key pair:

 `-eck -p <passphrase> -o <public key output path> -o2 <private key output path> ` -- generate an elliptic key pair from a given passphrase and write the public key and encrypted private key to given location.